 Let's hope they will figure this out soon.
 Until then, we are stuck with gimmicks like the air vents in the Taycan.
 These can't be adjusted by simply physically moving them.
 You will have to go into a menu on the touch screen and move them there.
 It will probably amaze people when they are trying it out for the first time in the dealership, but after having to use it in the real world, it will be less than ideal.

 Fortunately, some of the core functionalities, like volume, can be controlled from the steering wheel with physical buttons.
 And the voice assistant in the Porsche has greatly improved and works relatively well.
-But still, there are a lot of examples, like the climate control, that are easier to operate with a physical control.
+But still, there are a lot of examples, like the temperature control, that are easier to operate with a physical control.

 A place where touch controls do work is on the cluster screen.
 On each side, there are 4 quick controls for the driver, like suspension settings.
 They are close to the focus point of the driver and can easily be reached.
 Choosing for touch controls is not a disadvantage here and it supports the beautiful cluster screen.